SumitKaushik1/AWS-CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/README.md

   mv /path/to/your/mysql-connector-java-8.0.20 /usr/share/tomcat9/lib
 `````

-- Replace /path/to/your/project/ABC.war with the absolute path to your .war file
+- Replace /path/to/your/mysql-connector-java-8.0.20 with the absolute path to your mysql connector jar file

 ```sh
  mv /path/with/mysql-connector-java-8.0.20 /usr/share/tomcat9/lib